 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' responsibilities.
-The Board of Trustees has formally met 6 times during the year.
+The Board of Trustees has formally met 7 times during the year ( including a Special Meeting).
 Attendance during the year at meetings of the Board of Trustees was as follows: